matheusoliveira22/notes/Security Groups.md

 - They are locked down to a refion / VPC combination
 - The SG lives outside the EC2, like this, if an request is blocked, the insance will not notice it
 - It's good to maintain one separated SG for ssh connection
+- Error handling:
-- If the application is
+	- If the application is not accessible